xnuinside/omymodels/docs/README.rst

 ---------------------

 #.
-Add ForeignKey generation for GinoORM Models
+Generate pure SQLAlchemy models

 How to contribute
 -----------------

 Please describe issue that you want to solve and open the PR, I will review it as soon as possible.

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 Changelog
 ---------

+**v0.6.0**

+#.
+O!MyModels now also can generate python Dataclass from DDL.
+Use argument models_type='dataclass' or if you use the cli flag --models_type dataclass or -m dataclass
+#.
+Added ForeignKey generation to GinoORM Models, added support for ondelete and onupdate

 **v0.5.0**